simonehagey/orbdot/docs/source/model_fitting.rst

 ``Analyzer`` Attributes
 -----------------------
-The following attributes of :class:`~orbdot.analysis.Analyzer` may be helpful for constructing your own scripts and functions for analysis.
-Note that the model fit parameters are taken from the results given to :class:`~orbdot.analysis.Analyzer`, and the rest are filled in with the system info file entries.
+The following attributes of the :class:`~orbdot.analysis.Analyzer` class may be helpful for writing custom scripts and functions.
+The value of parameters that were included in the model fit are taken from the provided results dictionary, but the remaining parameters are from the values assigned in the :ref:`info-file`.

 .. list-table::
    :widths: 30 15 80